AJEETX/MyMoney.Demo/README.md

 2. The rebalancing happens on 6th (June) and 12th (December) month.
 3. The allocation always happens from January, and SIP from February.

+Input needs to be read from a text file, and output should be printed to console.
+Your program should execute and take the location to the test file as parameter.

 ## SAMPLE INPUT-OUTPUT 1